The Power of Perspective Affirmations

 I felt affirmed.
 He understood and confirmed my point of view, different than his, while I sat only inches behind him.

-More on learning on understanding one another’s language.
-In the meantime, take a moment to reflect on when and how you affirm others and respect each other’s perspective.
+Take a moment to reflect on when and how you affirm others and respect each other’s perspective.
+Experience hands on activities through the Conflict Resolution Fundamentals course.
+Check it out: http://learn.kidpower.org/course/conflict-resolution-pathways

 Connect with Facebook: @tlcpathways